FAQ

 Can I buy Fuel at Road America?

 Yes, fuel is available for purchase via credit card at all club events.
 To gain access to the pumps, purchasers need to be participants who are registered in an event that is taking place.
-There are two types of fuel available: Sunoco, 110 octane, (leaded), and 98 octane (unleaded).
+There are THREE types of fuel available: Sunoco, 110 octane, (leaded), and 98 octane (unleaded) and new in 2024 - 91 Octane!

 What is it like to drive the track from a racer’s perspective?